girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ##### **Output**
 **'Python Closures'**

-Here, the call to outer function returns the inner function.
+Here, the calling of outer function returns the inner function.
 This then gets assigned to ‘myFunction’.
-Now when we call myFunction, it prints ‘Python Closures’ (which was earlier given as an argument to outer).
+Now when we call myFunction, it prints ‘Python Closures’ (which was earlier given as an argument to outer function).

 Do you see what just happened here?
-Even after ‘outer’ finishes its execution and all its variables go out of scope, the value passed to its argument is still remembered.
+Even if the ‘outer’ finishes its execution and all its variables go out of scope, the value still gets passed to its argument and is accessible.

 We can access the values of a function that no longer exists.